alpiepho/code_challenges/leetcode/README.md

 Given array of numbers, produce array of arrays with permutations.

+### (Personal, Basic) Any Base Counter

+Given integers representing the max value for each digit, run a counter with for those digits.

 ### (LeetCode, Medium) phone number letter combos

-Given string of numbers, return array of all letter strings from phone
+PENDING: Given string of numbers, return array of all letter strings from phone